mohit-s96/youtube_ocr_extension/README.md

 #### Sometimes it doesn't read the text / reads wrong text.
 What's the issue?

-As stated earlier this is based on a pre trained model which was trained for English text with arounf 2500 fonts.
-The font of your target text might be different of it might have text which isn't recognized by the engine.
+As stated earlier this is based on a pre trained model which was trained for English text with around 2500 fonts.
+The font of your target text might be different or it might have text which isn't recognized by the engine.
 I am working on training new models but it will take some time.

 #### Can it read code ?